 The warning lamp in the tachometer lights up if the system fails.
+A message appears on the Control Display.

 CONTROLS OVERVIEW

 TACHOMETER

 Never operate the engine with the needle in the red overspeed zone of the gauge.
 In this range, the fuel supply is interrupted to protect the engine.